-We evaluate our ownership, contractual and other interest in entities to determine if they are variable interest entities ("VIE").
+We evaluate our ownership, contractual and other interest in entities to determine if they are VIEs.
 We evaluate whether we have a variable interest in those entities and the nature and extent of those interests.
 Based on our evaluation, if we determine we are the primary beneficiary of a VIE, we consolidate the entity in our financial statements.